 Modernization helps organizations redesign their old applications to cloud-native technologies.

-Modernization helps organizations redesign their old applications to cloud-native technologies.
+Modernization helps organizations redesign their old applications with cloud-native technologies.
 This allows you to take advantage of cloud benefits such as faster time to market, scalability, flexibility, and cost savings.

 According to a recent research study, 87 percent of IT executives acknowledged that legacy applications make companies more vulnerable to security concerns.